 Biergarten is a buffet restaurant in Epcot’s World Showcase Germany at Walt Disney World that is set in the middle of a Bavarian Village celebrating Oktoberfest year round.
-Biergarten serves authentic German cuisine for lunch and dinner.
+Biergarten serves authentic German cuisine for lunch and dinner (menu).
 At the center of the village is a stage where costumed musicians perform traditional Oktoberfest entertainment and where guests can get up and fun fun on the dance floor.

 Biergarten is an interesting restaurant.
 The exterior is somewhat understated, with only the painted name of the restaurant above a small archway at the back of Epcot’s Germany pavilion.
 However, once you step inside, you’re inundated by the sounds of the traditional oompah music, other entertainment, and a Bavarian Village setting (outside, no less!).
 The seating is communal, which may not appeal to all patrons, but was fine by us.
 The other guests at our table chatted with us throughout the meal and we had a good time.
 If you’re looking for a romantic meal or are shy, this may not be the best dining option for you.

 If you’ve been to Biergarten, did you like it?
 Do you think it’s a great option for dining in the World Showcase, or do you think the food falls a little short?
 Planning on going?
-Share your thoughts in the comments!
+Share your questions or thoughts in the comments!